 Most problems with eating and feeding are not psychiatric disorders.
-They are problems, and, as such, they can be addressed by education or brief intervention conducted knowledgeably.
-The ARFID diagnosis pathologizes picky eating and implies a cure that is unlikely to be delivered.
+They are problems, and, as such, can be addressed by education or brief informed treatment.
+The ARFID diagnosis, Avoidant/Restrictive Food Intake Disorder pathologizes picky eating and implies a cure that is unlikely to be delivered.
 This psychiatric diagnosis puts intervention in the hands of mental health professionals, who are unlikely to be familiar with research and optimum practice around feeding and eating.
-They tend to use behavioral interventions that pressure the child to eat, exacerbate his reluctance to eat, and worsen the problem.

 Detect and remove the pressure; don’t diagnose

 Your son’s sharks and spikes describe his experience of being pressured to eat.
 If he is happier, you have come a long way.
-If he stays happier, he will push himself along to learn to eat a greater variety of food.
+If he stays happier, he will move himself along with respect to learning to eat a greater variety of food.
 But keep in mind this critical point: his being “resistant” means that something is going on with feeding that he has to resist.
 Namely, pressure.
-The solution is to detect and remove the pressure, not to diagnose him.
+The solution is to detect and remove the pressure, not to apply a diagnosis.
 Diagnosing is likely to increase the pressure, exacerbate his negative eating attitudes and behaviors about eating, and worsen his food consumption.
-His creative and colorful language aside, his eating is more than likely to be an extreme of normal.
-That being the case, you can manage it with skillful application of the division of responsibility in feeding.
+His creative and colorful language aside, his being skeptical of new food and taking a while to learn to eat it is more than likely to be an extreme of normal.
+That being the case, you can manage it with skillful application of sDOR.
 Resorting to a disease label will call for some as-yet undefined disease treatment.
 That will take his eating out of the realm of your feeding relationship and put it in the hands of a professional who may or may not know as much as you do about feeding.

 Concerns raised by ARFID

 As you know, ARFID is a diagnosis established by the American Psychiatric Association1 (see sidebar).
-As demonstrated by our story, the public hears about this diagnosis, which uses common language to describe eating and feeding problems, and sees the diagnosis as offering a solution to those problems.
-The media heightens concern with horror stories about adults who only eat French fires or waffles and children who only eat chicken nuggets or peanut butter sandwiches.
+As demonstrated by our story, the public hears about this diagnosis, which uses common language to describe feeding problems, and sees the diagnosis as offering a solution to those problems.
+The media heightens concern with horror stories about children who only eat chicken nuggets or peanut butter sandwiches or who have grown up to be adults who only eat French fires or waffles.
 How are we to interpret and work with this diagnosis?